LayMui/website-hugo/exampleSite/content/english/post/PrayerLife.md

 They are being reward openly.

-Becos' there's saomething that has been sown in secret.
+Becos' there's something that has been sown in secret.